Lump Crab Meat

 Vegetable oil (for cooking)

 Place aluminum foil on a baking sheet.
 Combine in a bowl eggs, mustard, mayonnaise, Worcestershire sauce, salt, diced celery, Old Bay, and parsley and mix together.
-Delicately add crab meat (removing any remaining shell or hard pieces) and add bread crumbs by folding ingredients together until they combine.
+Delicately add fresh crab meat (removing any remaining shell or hard pieces) or you can use canned crab meat (not as good) and add bread crumbs by folding ingredients together until they combine.
 Don't over do it.
 You don't want the crab meat to brake apart.
 Shape into patties for each crab cake.
 It will yield about 6 cakes, so each cake will be approximately a half cup.
 Place crabcake on the baking sheet and cover.
 Allow them to be refrigerated for one hr.

 How to Broil a Crab Cake: